md-zaman/kubernetes/notes-mm.md

 17. Kube Controller Manager

 Manages various controllers in kubernetes
-In kubernetes is a process that continuously monitors the state of various components within the system and works towards bringing the whole system to the desired functioning state.
+In kubernetes its a process that continuously monitors the state of various components within the system and works towards bringing the whole system to the desired functioning state.
 Example:
 - Deployment Controller
 - CronJob